 His move to French Ligue 1 club Paris Saint-Germain (PSG) after spending 17 seasons with Barcelona made headlines around the world.
 Messi continued proving why many consider him the greatest active player by winning the French league in the 2021-22 season and the Trophée des Champions, also known as French Super Cup, in 2022.

 The Argentine has also been instrumental in bringing glory to the national side, winning the Olympic gold medal at the 2008 Beijing Summer Olympics and leading Argentina to victory at the 2021 Copa América title.
-He also led Argentina to the FIFA World Cup final in 2014 and to championship victory at the 2022 edition of the tournament.
+He also led Argentina to the FIFA World Cup final in 2014.

 A holder of several records for goals scored for club and country, the most notable ones for Messi include his 474 goals in La Liga, which is the highest for any player, and the most international goals by a South American male footballer with 90.
 And while he has scored over 760 goals in total, his rival Cristiano Ronaldo has over 800.